lsst/citizen-science/tutorials/index.rst

 ..
 This section should provide a brief, top-level description of the page.

 These tutorial notebooks guide Rubin scientists through the process of creating a Zooniverse project and retrieving classifications.
 The purpose of each individual notebook is outlined below.
+Additionally, here we introduce the `rubin.citsci` package.

 `Citizen Science notebooks GitHub repository <https://github.com/lsst-epo/citizen-science-notebooks>`_